-- 1) In the main document (not the Bibliography Database window), press Shift+Ctrl+F4 or click View > Data Sources to open the Data Source window, similar to Figure 369. - 2) Make sure that the Bibliography database is selected as well as the correct table.
+- 1) In the main document (not the Bibliography Database window), press Shift+Ctrl+F4 or click View > Data Sources to open the Data Source window, similar to Figure 362. - 2) Make sure that the Bibliography database is selected as well as the correct table. - 3) Right-click the table entry (biblio in the example) and select Edit Database File in the context menu.
+This opens a window similar to Figure 367, which is the main menu for Base, the database component of LibreOffice. - 4) If Tables (in the Database section on the left) is not selected, select it now. - 5) Right-click the biblio table name in the Tables section and select Edit in the context menu to display a window similar to that shown in Figure 364.